 </body> tag has a similar effect:

 Depending on the quantity and complexity of the page content and other resources, the downside of this method is that files may not begin loading as soon as files referenced in the

 <head> section, increasing the potential for a flash of unstyled content.

 Putting all of these elements together yields a simple and effective method for asynchronous CSS loading and faster page speed:

-Asynchronous Google Fonts
+Async CSS For Google Fonts